rng-guy/NFSMWBartender/APPENDIX.md

 * Roadblock vehicles can react to racers entering "COOLDOWN" mode and / or spike-strip hits.
 For the former, some vehicles join the pursuit immediately; for the latter, all of them do.

-* Roadblock vehicles are affected by the global cop-spawn limit: they may only join a pursuit if the total number of all non-roadblock vehicles is below that limit.
-You can soften this restriction with Bartender's "Advanced" feature set (see the `Cars.ini` file).
+* Roadblock vehicles are affected by the global cop-spawn limit: they may only join a pursuit if the total number of all non-roadblock vehicles is below this global limit.
+If you enable independent "Chasers" spawns in the "Advanced" feature set, then this limit no longer takes roadblock vehicles, Strategy vehicles, and vehicles of other pursuits into account.

 * LeaderStrategy 5 spawns Cross by himself, while LeaderStrategy 7 spawns him with two henchmen.